RizosConstantinos/AI_Identification_System/README.md

 ---

 ## Overview
 An end-to-end AI-powered system for real-time human detection and occupancy tracking using Computer Vision (OpenCV) and Deep Learning.
-Features automated counting and entry/exit monitoring.
+The system addresses the critical need for automated, high-accuracy monitoring in restricted areas, providing a robust and scalable solution for real-time entry/exit analysis and facility management.

 ---

 ## Core AI Concepts & Technologies

 * **Domain:** Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision.
-* **Deep Learning Models:** Integrated **OpenCV's DNN module** for accurate and robust person detection.
+* **Deep Learning Models:** Integrated **OpenCV's DNN module** for accurate and robust person detection, optimized for real-time inference.
 * **Tracking Algorithm:** Implementation of **Centroid Tracking**, maintaining unique IDs across video frames to ensure accurate counting even in challenging conditions.
-* **Logic-Based Counting:** Vector-based analysis to determine entry/exit direction (In/Out) and calculate real-time building occupancy.
+* **Logic-Based Counting:** Advanced vector-based analysis to determine entry/exit direction (In/Out) by analyzing the displacement of centroids relative to a pre-defined virtual boundary.

 ---